Three lectures on random proper colorings of $\mathbb{Z}^d$: Lecture 3 -- Long-range order

 \textbf{The cost of domain walls:} In the Ising model, we saw that the probability that a given contour of length $\ell$ is a domain wall is at most $\exp(-2\beta\ell)$.
 Thus domain walls are `penalized' by a factor of $\exp(-2\beta)$ per edge, and this penalty can be strengthened as needed by taking $\beta$ large.
 For the proper $q$-coloring model we will need to develop a similar bound for the domain walls between ordered regions, for the disordered regions not corresponding to any dominant pattern and for the regions of overlap between different ordered regions.
 However, the proper $q$-coloring model has no temperature parameter (it is already the zero-temperature limit of the anti-ferromagnetic $q$-state Potts model).
 Indeed, as the proper $q$-coloring model is a uniform measure on the allowed configurations, the `penalties' on such `bad' regions must be \emph{entropically driven} as opposed to the \emph{energetically driven penalty} in the Ising model.
 In other words, one needs to show that there are significantly less configurations which are consistent with the presence of a given bad region than the overall number of configurations.
 Such bounds are proved using entropy inequalities as expanded upon in Section~\ref{sec:proof-overview-breakup}.

 To gain intuition for the `penalty' associated to domain walls, let us analyze the entropic loss in the toy scenario in which the $P_0$-pattern is disturbed by a single `droplet' of a different dominant pattern $P=(A,B)$; see Figure~\ref{fig:interfaces}.
-More precisely, let $U\subset\Z^d$ be such that $U^+\subset\Lambda$ and let $n(U)$ be the number of proper colorings of $\Lambda$, for which $U^+$ is in the $P$-pattern and $(\Lambda\setminus U)^+$ is in the $P_0$-pattern.
-A straightforward computation yields that, when $q$ is even,
+More precisely, let $\emptyset \neq U\subset\Z^d$ be such that $U^+\subset\Lambda$ and let $n(U)$ be the number of proper colorings of $\Lambda$, for which $U^+$ is in the $P$-pattern and $(\Lambda\setminus U)^+$ is in the $P_0$-pattern.
+When $q$ is even, we claim that